spring-projects/spring-ai/README.md

 ### Formatting the Source Code

+Spring AI source code checkstyle tries to follow the checkstyle guidelines used by the core Spring Framework project with some exceptions.

+The wiki pages [Code Style](https://github.com/spring-projects/spring-framework/wiki/Code-Style) and [IntelliJ IDEA Editor Settings](https://github.com/spring-projects/spring-framework/wiki/IntelliJ-IDEA-Editor-Settings) define the source file coding standards we use along with some IDEA editor settings we customize.

 The code is formatted using the [java-format plugin](https://github.com/spring-io/spring-javaformat) as part of the build.
 Correct formatting is enforced by CI.